Gunman kills four, injures three in shooting spree that spanned Denver, ended in Lakewood

 Three people were shot.
 Two women were killed and one man was injured, according to Chief Pazen.

-A short time later, officers were dispatched to a second shooting at 12th and Williams, where one man was killed.
+A short time later, officers were dispatched to a second shooting at 12th Avenue and Williams Street, where one man was killed.

-Chief Pazen said officers were then dispatched to a third incident, located at 6th Avenue and Cherokee.
+Chief Pazen said officers were then dispatched to a third incident, located at W. 6th Avenue and Cherokee Street.

 According to Chief Pazen, a gun was fired but no one was injured.

-Around 8th and Zuni, officers identified the vehicle associated with the three shootings.
+Around 8th Avenue and Zuni Street, officers identified the vehicle associated with the three shootings.

 Chief Pazen said a pursuit ensued, and there was an exchange of gunfire.
 No officers were injured during this shooting.